code-423n4/docs/awarding/incentive-model-and-awards/curve-logic.md

 ## Dark Horse bonuses: ranked curve awarding

 [Dark Horse bonuses](https://docs.code4rena.com/awarding/incentive-model-and-awards#z-pools-and-dark-horse-bonuses) are calculated using the same ranked curve as QA and Gas reports -- except that in lieu of assigning points for each rank (1, 2, 3), the number of ranks is flexible.
-Shares are calculated using a decrementer of 0.2 (starting with a decrementer of 0.5).

 ### If there are only 2 Dark Horse winners